thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 ### Quality Concerns
 - As with RFCs, we have found that our code-base is out-of-distribution, and the quality of code written by LLMs, while superficially correct, often is not.
 - Similarly, Monty is fundamentally about developing sensorimotor AI that can succeed in embodied settings.
-These are precisely the settings that LLMs struggle to perform in, and so once again we have found they frequently provide incorrect, logically inconsistent solutions.
+These are precisely the settings that LLMs struggle to perform in, and so once again we have found they frequently provide incorrect solutions.
 - LLM code is often verbose, or results in excessive, unnecessary changes to the code.

 Due to the above reasons, LLM-generated code can take a great deal of time to review and debug.
 This can be avoided when PRs are written with intent by a person.